Empirical-org-Archive/Quill-Grammar/README.md

 * `/cms` - Admins can CRUD Categories, Rules, Rule Questions
 * `/activities` - Teachers and Admins can see activities, make new ones, and edit existing ones.
 The list of activities is a link to play the activity.
 * `/play/sw/:id` - Play the given id of the sentence writing activity.
+* `/play/pf/:id` - Play the given id of the proofreading activity.
+* `/play/sw/g/:ids` - Play the comma delimited list of rule ids
 * `/` - Will let you iterate over all rule questions.

 Firebase Data